timosalm/tap-sales-workshop/workshop/workshop/content/exercises/supply-chain.md

 As a customer, I love the idea that all TAP components are **OpenSource**.
-This allows me not to lock myself with a specific vendor.
+This allows me to avoid locking myself with a specific vendor.

 ![TAP is built with an open source-first mindset!](../images/tap-open-source-first.png)

-At this stage, as a Developer I only have to worry about pushing my code to a code repository.
+At this stage, as a Developer, I only have to worry about pushing my code to a code repository.
 My Platform & Security teams are in charge of configuring a TAP Supply Chain to deliver my application to production.

 **Hi 👋, I am Chiara, the TAP Platform Operator!**

-I am responsible to deploy TAP and make its access easy for Developers.
-This includes building a Supply Chain to deliver code to production and give reassurance that all code in production has passed all the steps through an approved company wide workflow.
-In order for me to make Developers productive, I need to be efficient, hence I would like to build Supply Chains that can be reused for other application deployments.
+I am responsible for deploying TAP and making its access easy for Developers.
+This includes building a Supply Chain to deliver code to production and give reassurance that all code in production has passed all the steps through an approved company-wide workflow.
+In order for me to make Developers productive, I need to be efficient; hence I would like to build Supply Chains that can be reused for other application deployments.
 Additionally, there are internal teams that only care about using TAP with optimised and configured out-of-the-box tooling and other teams that like freedom of choice when it comes to their own CI/CD tooling.

-I have set the reusable out-of-the-box Supply Chain provided with TAP for the Cody's app.
+I have set the reusable out-of-the-box Supply Chain provided with TAP for Julien's app.
-This Supply Chain performs the below steps:
+This Supply Chain performs the following steps:

 1. **Gitops** - Monitoring code repository for changes
 2. **Testing** - Testing application code